-- (1) Current is what flows on a wire or conductor (like water flowing down a river.).
+(I) Current is what flows on a wire or conductor (like water flowing down a river).
 Current flows from negative to positive on the surface of a conductor.
-Current (E) is measured in amperes or amps. - (E) Voltage is the difference in electrical potential between two points in a circuit.
+Current (I) is measured in Amperes (shortened to Amps).

+- (E) Voltage is the difference in electrical potential between two points in a circuit.
 It's the push or pressure (like speed of the water in the river) behind current flow through a circuit.
-Electrical pressure in the river) behind current flow through a circuit. - the water in the river) behind current flow through a circuit.
-Electrical pressure (I) is measured in volts. - (R) Resistance determines how much current will flow through a component.
-As an equivalent, imagine something that restricts flow-such as a narrow point in the river, rapids.
-Resistance (R) is measured on Ohms - (P) Power is the amount of current times the voltage level at a given point.
-Power (P) is measured in watts.
-(The "Water equivalent" is the total weight or volume of water flowing past a certain point in the river per second)
+Electrical pressure (E) is measured in Volts. - (R) Resistance determines how much current will flow through a component.
+As an equivalent, imagine something that restricts flow such as a narrow point on a river, rapids.
+Resistance (R) is measured in Ohms. - (P) Power is the amount of current times the voltage level at a given point.
+Power (P) is measured in Watts.
+(The "water equivalent" is the total weight or volume of water flowing past a certain point in the river per second).